Try Out Our NEW Disneyland Ticket Calculator!

 In the AM, fuel up on breakfast favorites like omelets, Mickey waffles, and breakfast sandwiches.
 For lunch and dinner, choose from a selection of stations serving up palate-pleasing dishes like burgers, chicken, pizza, pasta, plant-based items, and even dinner specialties like roasted salmon or turkey platters.

 Have a sweet tooth?
 Be sure to save room for the Tie-dye Cheesecake, a creamy, technicolored confection made for colorful social media snaps.
+For the complete list of offerings, pull up the menu on the My Disney Experience app.

 Petals Pool Bar

 The only thing more relaxing than a dip in the pool is soaking up some Vitamin D with a drink in hand.
-Located next to the Hippy Dippy Pool, the open-air Petals Pool Bar is the place to go when you’ve got a hankering for a cocktail or a bottle of suds
+Located next to the sprawling Hippy Dippy Pool, the open-air Petals Pool Bar is the place to go when you’ve got a hankering for a cocktail or a bottle of suds.

 Disney Pop Century Hotel Pools

 Shaped like a bowling pin, the Bowling Pool is one of the resort’s leisure pools and an ode to the 1950s.
-The 1990s-inspired Computer Pool brings things a little bit closer to the present, but while oversized versions of a floppy disc and clunky keyboard keep things feeling nostalgic.
+The 1990s-inspired Computer Pool brings things a little bit closer to the present, while oversized versions of a floppy disc and clunky keyboard keep things feeling nostalgic.

 Pop Century Resort Disney Merchandise Locations

-Complimentary Transportation to and from Pop Century
+Complimentary Transportation to and from Disney’s Pop Century Resort

 Disney Pop Century Resort FAQs